Updated August 2023

 You can easily access the Dux-Dash by clicking on 'Dux-Dash' at the bottom right button of your Chrome extension.

 As fantastic as the Dux-Dash is with its Funnel Flow dashboard, we know that some of you might still want to build a dashboard to your own specification in Google Sheets - so you can share your work progress with other team members and monitor your messages from any device.

 Google Sheets Dashboard

 Some of you got in touch with our Support team, asking if there is a way to build a dashboard using Google script code and track your messages with Google Sheets without using a third party.

 We accepted this challenge and have written the code for you!

 Note: you’ll need Dux-Soup Turbo for this to work.

-The first thing you have to do is to name the columns in your Google Sheets.
+The first step is to create a new Google sheet and name the columns in your Google Sheet.
 These names are just for your convenience, so you know what data you’re looking at.
-These names aren’t used by the script, so changes them won’t affect its operation.:

 B - First Name